rich-p-rich/coffee-and-honey-p5/README.md

 - No-follow links: the footer contains links to the company's Facebook page (see above), Instagram homepage, Fairtrade Coffee and MailChimp, all of which include the rel="nofollow" attribute.
 - There are no orphan pages: all pages can be reached from another findable page either through the navigation menu, footer or in-page links.
 - Block meta in base.html contains the meta title, keywords and description.
+- All images are named in a way that that search engines can identify them as site-relevant

 ![meta](readme_images/meta-info.PNG)